 Create a return customer

 Some products bought on Amazon are not designed for return customers.
 Some electronics, gardening tools and the like are frequently one time purchases.
-You want to find what to sell on Amazon that customers will specifically return to you to buy and buy again.
+You want a quality, high demand, low competition product that customers will specifically return to you to buy and buy again.

 Your fishing reel customer may not come back for a new reel but may come back for fishing line, lures and other tackle.

-Create yourself and your brand – The private label seller
+Create yourself and your brand – The private label Amazon seller